microsoft/sarif-tools/README.md

 ### blame
 ```
 usage: sarif blame [-h] [--output PATH] [--code PATH] [file_or_dir [file_or_dir ...]]

+Enhance SARIF file with information from `git blame`

 positional arguments:
   file_or_dir           A SARIF file or a directory containing SARIF files